 Now that you've established your child is experiencing their second sleep regression in their first year of life, it's time to find out what to do about it.

-Solutions for Tackling the 8 - 10 Month Sleep Regression
+Solutions for Tackling the 8 - 10 Month Regression

-Though the attachment you've created with your baby is truly something special, it can pull at your heart strings when your baby bursts into tears every time you're away.
-Not to mention how stressful it can be on your parenting game.
-We've prepared our best solutions to help you kick this regression to the curb and get your baby back to their peacefully sleeping self.
+Though the attachment you've created with your baby is truly something special, it can pull at your heart strings when your baby bursts into tears every time he or she is away from a parent or caregiver.

 Here's how to get your baby's sleep back on track: